jasonmaster/ArchInstaller/README.md

   * Automated installation of your preferred desktop environment, or none at all.
     * Cinnamon
     * GNOME
-    * Hawaii (untested)
     * KDE
     * LXDE
     * MATE
     * XFCE
   * Automated hardware detection and driver installation.
 See below.
   * Installations can be sped up via the use of an NFS cache.
 See below.
   * Power management *"out of the box"*.
   * Adheres to the Arch principle of K.I.S.S.